ruggeri/tech-notes/ai/neural-nets.md

 * Mentions overfitting as a problem.
     * You can try to regularize, or you can force connections to share weights (fewer params than connections).
+    * There are also Bayesian approaches, and there is also model averaging.
+    * "Generative pre-training"?
+I'm interested to hear more!
+    * Dropout.

+## Week 4: ???

 * Shows an example where he has proposition triples about a family
   tree: (`(Bill has-uncle Jim)`).
 Input is `person1`, `relationship`, output is `person2`.